olebole/irafdoc/doc/proto.joinlines.rst

   <dt><b>list1</b></dt>
   <!-- Sec='PARAMETERS' Level=0 Label='list1' Line='list1' -->
   <dd>List of input text files to be joined.
 It is an error if a file does
   not exist.
-The special file <tt>"STDIN"</tt> may be used to read from the terminal, redirected input, or a pipe.
+The special file <span style="font-family: monospace;">"STDIN"</span> may be used to read from the terminal, redirected input, or a pipe.
   </dd>
   </dl>